tirithen/terminal-search/README.md

 So far the command is only tested for Linux systems, feel free to contribute/suggest other platforms.

+## Install on Arch Linux

+There is an [AUR package](https://aur.archlinux.org/packages/search/) that can be installed with:

+    $ yay -S search

+## Run though dub

+    $ dub run search -- my search query | less

 ## Usage

     $ search my search query